You are here:

 *Please note - If the product contains a component that is itself a mixture or trade name product, EPA needs to receive the above information for all of the proprietary products.
 If there are impurities remaining in the final product, those components should be listed as such along with their percentage in the final formulation.

-The staff of the Inert Ingredient Assessment Branch is available to assist you with your questions.
-The Branch’s e-mail address is: Inert Ingredient Assessment Branch (email@example.com).
+The staff of the Chemistry, Inerts, and Toxicology Assessment Branch (CITAB) (formerly the Inert Ingredient Assessment Branch) is available to assist you with your questions.
+The Branch’s e-mail address is: Inert Ingredient Assessment Branch (firstname.lastname@example.org).

 Refer to Chapter 19 for information on how to obtain these documents.